You should normally have a first degree or equivalent professional experience.

 However, If you do not have a degree, in some cases your experience and other educational activities may equip you to be able to succeed in study at this level.

 Months of entry

 This course is aimed at internal or external coaches, consultants, mentor co-ordinators, coaching psychologists, counsellors, managers, human resources development or leadership professionals from the voluntary, public and private sectors.
-It is not always necessary to have a degree, as long as you have an appropriate level of experience.
+You could be new to coaching and mentoring or an established coach or mentor.
+It's not always necessary to have a degree if you can show you have an appropriate level of experience.

 Information for international students

 This course is not available to students classed as International for fees purposes.